Alexander0711/recommendation_engine/README.md

 To build recommendations, we will first find the most popular articles simply based on the most interactions.
 Since there are no ratings for any of the articles, it is easy to assume the articles with the most interactions are the most popular.
 These are then the articles we might recommend to new users.

-1.2.3 User2User Based Collaborative Filtering
+1.2.3 User-User Based Collaborative Filtering

 In order to build better recommendations for the users of the platform, we will look at users that are similar in terms of the items they have interacted with.
 These items could then be recommended to the similar users.
 This would be a step in the right direction towards more personal recommendations for the users.